-- 1. How could some of the things discussed in "Understanding Team Design Characteristics" help to avoid the common barriers to team effectiveness? - 2.
-Have you ever been involved in a team where dominating team members hurt the team's performance?
-Share what happened and how the team dealt with this.
+- 1. Have you ever been involved in a team where one or more dominating team members hurt the team's performance?
+Share what happened and how the team dealt with this. - 2.
+Have you ever been involved in a team where conflict erupted between team members?
+How was the situation handled?